guildai/guild.ai/pages/cheatsheets/guildfile.md

 #### Named capture groups

-Use named capture groups to specify the key for a paricular pattern.
+Use named capture groups to specify the key for a particular pattern.

 ``` yaml
 train: